 Explorations 7: Sunday 11 June 2017 – Shipwrecks, islands, seascapes.
 Holy Trinity, Prince Consort Road SW7

-Two remarkable contemporary works with a maritime flavour: Peter McGarr’s Love you big as the sky is a Tallis Festival commission which celebrates the Northumbrian coast with wildlife, lighthouses, childhood memories and poetry.
-This is coupled with Jaakko Mäntyjärvi’s Canticum calamitatis maritimae, dedicated to the memory of those who perished in the shipwreck of the Estonia on 28 September 1994.
-Full details and application form.
+This session paired two remarkable contemporary works with a maritime flavour: Peter McGarr’s Love you big as the sky, a Tallis Festival commission celebrating the Northumbrian coast, and Jaakko Mäntyjärvi’s Canticum calamitatis maritimae, dedicated to the memory of those who perished in the shipwreck of the Estonia on 28 September 1994.

 Explorations 6: Saturday 6 May 2017 – Modern Madrigals.
 St Stephen’s Church Hall, 48 Emperor’s Gate SW7